Today I wanted to give you 3 tips For RV Maintenance that might be able to save you some money or save you some headaches down the road with your RV.

 Why People Buy New Batteries Every Year

-This is really the big contributing factor to why so many people have to buy new batteries for the RV every year to two years.
+This is the big contributing factor to why so many people have to buy new batteries for the RV every year to two years.

 They let that water level get too low and the plates are exposed or if the state of charge has been left too low for too long it does damage to the batteries.